The importance of upgrading Sitecore

 As you can see, when it comes to upgrading Sitecore there’s a lot to think about.
 However, it isn’t as scary as it may look - as long as you know what to be aware of in each version, and how it applies to your specific Sitecore implementation, everything should go smoothly.
 Good luck!

-To find out more about Sitecore, and how Box UK can help you get the most out of your Sitecore project as a Gold Implementation Partner, visit the Sitecore section of our website.
+To find out more about Sitecore, and how Box UK can help you get the most out of your Sitecore project as a Silver Implementation Partner, visit the Sitecore section of our website.
 Alternatively, if you have any questions about any aspects of the award-winning Experience Platform, get in touch with a member of our team.